yeozhenhao/Java-Matching-algorithm/README.md

 public String name;
 public String genderpref;
 ```
-But how does the *OpenCSV Java module* knows that these attributes are associated with a particular column in the Excel file?
+But how does the **OpenCSV Java module** know that these attributes are associated with a particular column in the Excel file?
 Thus, we need to add one more line of code for each attribute.
-For example, for the Telegram username, we add:
+For example, for the Telegram username attribute, we add:
 ```
 @CsvBindByName(column = "Telegram Username", required = true)
 	public String username;
 ```
 The column name is the exact name of the Excel column, and the @CsvBindByName is an [annotation](https://docs.oracle.com/javase/tutorial/java/annotations/) that provides supplemental information about a program.

-The *Serializable* Java class is also imported into this *.java file* and implemented in the Player class.
-This is done to ensure that the Player class (aka Java object) can be defined by bytes and hence be easily transferred across networks, disk drives, etc. and these objects can be re-created in any other machine that has Java installed as the bytes contain sufficient data to do so.
+The [*Serializable* Java class](https://docs.oracle.com/javase/tutorial/jndi/objects/serial.html#:~:text=To%20serialize%20an%20object%20means,io.) is also imported into this *.java file* and implemented in the *Player* class.
+This is done to ensure that the *Player* class (aka Java object) can be defined by bytes and hence be easily transferred across networks, disk drives, etc. and these objects can be re-created in any other machine that has Java installed as the bytes contain sufficient data to do so.

 | ![](./matching/pics/classattributes.png)
 |:---:|